Tag: United Nations

 Child rights violations in Myanmar’s conflict

-Human Rights Myanmar’s submission to the OHCHR highlights the Myanmar military’s grave violations of children’s rights since the 2021 coup.
-The report documents widespread killings, detention, torture, forced displacement, recruitment of child soldiers, and attacks on education.
-With over 1.4 million children displaced and millions deprived of basic rights, the submission underscores the urgent need…
+The military is responsible for widespread killings, detention, torture, and forced displacement of children, recruitment of child soldiers, and attacks on education.
+With over 1.4 million children displaced and millions deprived of basic rights, this report underscores the urgent need for international action to address crimes against humanity and protect Myanmar’s children.

 Myanmar’s militarisation of education

-Human Rights Myanmar’s submission to the UN Special Rapporteur on the Right to Education highlights the systematic militarisation of Myanmar’s schools, including military occupations, compulsory training, and student recruitment.
+Myanmar’s schools have been systematically militarised, including by military occupation, destruction of infrastructure, and manipulation of the curriculum.
 These violations undermine children’s rights and safety.
-Urgent international action is needed to protect education, ensure accountability, and support alternative learning initiatives amidst the ongoing crisis.
+This report urges international action to protect education, ensure accountability, and support alternative learning initiatives amidst the ongoing crisis.

 Myanmar’s human rights challenges for 2025